The Superstar

 You have more flexibility.
 You might find that sizing down gives you that perfect, snug fit you're looking for.

-Otherwise, sticking to your true EU size should work just fine.
+Tip: Sticking to your true EU size usually works just fine.

 Let's bring this into the real world.
 Talking about European sizes and centimeter charts is great, but what does it mean compared to the sneakers already sitting in your closet?